 Progressive Neurological Conditions such as Parkinson's Disease and Multiple Sclerosis

 Long Term Health conditions such as type 2 diabetes, Heart conditions and musculoskeletal disorders i.e. rheumatoid arthritis and fibromyalgia,

 £80.00 per session

 Monday - Thursday.

-During the Covid-19 restrictions I am able to offer therapy online or by telephone and limited face to face sessions.
+During the Covid-19 restrictions am offering therapy online or by telephone and limited face to face sessions.